 In city centres, from Havana to Santiago, ramshackle streets are lined with decaying colonial mansions and art deco towers, while rectangular Soviet apartment blocks dominate the suburbs.
 1950s Cadillacs chug alongside horse-drawn carriages, arthritic rickshaws and sleek diplomats’ saloons, swiftly overtaken by bright yellow eggshells on motorbike chassis.
 Out in the countryside, from the tobacco fields to the Sierra Maestra, the highways are lined with billboards extolling the virtues of the Revolution.

-Most visitors spend some time in Havana, and the capital city is always a good place to start and gain insight into the culture of the island.
+Our tour starts in Havana, the capital city that was once larger than New York City!
+It is always a good place to gain insight into the culture of the island.
 The old town, Habana Vieja, is being painstakingly renovated and many of the colonial palaces have been converted into desirable boutique hotels.
-Others are museums and art galleries containing unrivalled treasures or Revolutionary memorabilia.
+Others are museums and art galleries containing unrivaled treasures or Revolutionary memorabilia.

 Welcome to Havana

-Welcome dinner at La Moraleja Paladar with two drinks included.
+Welcome dinner at a private restaurant: Jardin de los Milagros with two drinks included.

-- Accommodation at Panorama Hotel with breakfast included.
+- Accommodation at Bungalows of Comodoro Hotel, Havana, with breakfast included.

 Today we are cycling from the north to the south.
-First stop will be at Jovellanos town and the second one at Jagüey Grande.
-Then, we continue to La Boca Restaurant to have lunch.
-During the afternoon you can enjoy a refreshing swim at the beach just in front of the small fisherman's town named Caletón.
-It is located next to Playa Larga Hotel.
+First rest stop will be at Jovellanos town at a Cuban home and the second one at Jagüey Grande.
+Then, we continue to have lunch and then visit the Crocodile farm and breeding centre run by the park services .

-Optional Tour: During the night our Cuban guide and our driver will be available for a walking tour or by bus.
+Optional Tour: During the night our Cuban guide and our driver will be available for a walking tour .
 There is a famous club called Benny Moré where you can enjoy a nice show with traditional Cuban music (The visit is optional – Not included in the price).

 - Accommodation at Jagua Hotel with breakfast included.

-- Package A $2399 full payment at time of booking valid to August 29, $2599 after August 29 if space is available.
+- Package A $1985 full payment at time of booking valid to August 30.
+As of Sept 1st, the rate is $2299 for late bookings if space is available.
 This tour will sell out early